 GENERAL SUPERINTENDENTS.
 Support of our six general superintendents, who are important elements in Nazarene world outreach, comes from the World Evangelism Fund.
 Back in the 1920s Nazarene leaders decided that a general superintendent would preside over all Nazarene district assemblies everywhere.
 This put all districts worldwide on equal footing.
 It was a major step whose effects would finally burst upon us in the 1970s with internationalization.

 The president of the Italian Evangelical Association told me that our general superintendents amazed him.
 Elio Milazzo said that within a few hours of stepping off a plane in Rome, they seemed to have a handle on difficult problems.
-He said he had not seen other Americans grapple as effectively with local problems as do Nazarene general superintendents.
+He said he had not seen other Americans deal as effectively with local problems as do Nazarene general superintendents.

 The general superintendents' concern for adequate resources to accomplish our God-given vision is typified by the late J. G. Morrison.
 As this general superintendent talked to Nazarenes about giving to the World Evangelism Fund, he was well-known for his plea: "Can't you do just a little bit more?"